 This week in social studies we will be exploring the history and culture of Latin America by evaluating eight paintings that provide an overview of 500 of Mexican history.
 The paintings, by three notable Mexican artists (Rivera, Orozco, Siqueiros), provide an excellent perspective on the transitions that Mexico and other Latin American countries experienced as they evolved through Native American, Colonial and Independence eras.
 The students will gain a better understanding of the major periods in Latin American history as well as the ways in which past events contribute to present conditions.
 The notes the students take during these lessons will also provide the foundation for an upcoming test.
 An overview of the paintings is attached to this post for your review.

-The students will have a social studies test next week over the physical and political geography of Southwest and Central Asia.
+The students will also take a test this Thursday over the political and physical geography of Latin America.
 On the test students will need to apply the social studies skills we’re practicing in class: analyzing and interpreting information from maps.
-The questions attached to this post are the ones we're going over in class and the map may be helpful as students prepare for the test.
+The questions attached to the previous post are the ones we're going over in class and the maps attached last week may be helpful as students prepare for the test.